GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 Also note that BigQuery doesn't enforce primary & foreign key constraints, but they're used as hints for optimizing joins.

+> [!NOTE]
-> **Note** At the time of this writing creating foreign key constraints through Dataform raises the following error: `Exceeded rate limits: too many table update operations for this table.`.
+> At the time of this writing creating foreign key constraints through Dataform raises the following error: `Exceeded rate limits: too many table update operations for this table.`.
 So, for now we're not including foreign keys in the challenge.

 Another thing to be aware of is that the gross profit can be negative.